scontr4/dojo-web-components-sherpa/README.md

-# BdB Angular Template
+# BdB React Template

-This directory is a brief example of an [Angular](https://angular.io/) app that can be used for the companie's products.
+This directory is a brief example of an [React](https://es.react.dev/) app that can be used for the companie's products.

 ## Build It For Your Own Team

 Right after your new repository has been created based on this template, you need to include the project name inside it.

-For that, go ahead and **Find and Replace** _"bbog-dig-dt-angular-template-web-ui"_ with whatever is your new project repo name.
+For that, go ahead and **Find and Replace** _"bbog-dig-dt-react-template-web-ui"_ with whatever is your new project repo name.
 Something like _"bbog-something-web-ui"_.

 Up until this point, you're ready to start working on your development.